History of Ferrari in Timeline

 Since 1993, Ferrari has supported the Ferrari Challenge, a one-make championship based around the company's road lineup.

-In 1996, Ferrari began its current long-standing relationship with Shell Oil.
-Shell develops and supplies fuel and oils to the Scuderia Ferrari's Formula One and World Endurance Championship teams.
+Since 1996, Ferrari has had a long-standing relationship with Shell Oil.
+Shell develops and supplies fuel and oils to the Scuderia Ferrari's Formula One and World Endurance Championship teams, as well as Ducati Corse's MotoGP and World Superbike teams.

-In 1997, Ferrari launched a long-term master planned effort to improve overall corporate efficiency, production, and employee happiness, called Formula Uomo.
+In 1997, Ferrari launched Formula Uomo, a long term master planned effort to improve overall corporate efficiency, production and employee happiness.
+It became a case study in social sustainability.

 1999: Six Consecutive Constructors' Titles

-Between 2000 and 2004, Michael Schumacher gave Ferrari five consecutive drivers' titles.
+Between 2000 and 2004, Michael Schumacher secured five consecutive drivers' titles for Ferrari.

 2003: Felipe Massa's Grooming

-In 2004, Luca Cordero di Montezemolo became the chairman of Fiat.
+In 2004, Luca Cordero di Montezemolo was also the chairman of Fiat proper.

-In 2004, Rory Byrne designed the Ferrari Formula One car which would later be resembled in cars supplied to the A1 Grand Prix series from 2008.
+In 2004, the Ferrari Formula One car served as the styling inspiration for the cars supplied to the A1 Grand Prix series.

-In the 2004 season, Ferrari was dominant and lost only three races.
+In the 2004 season, Ferrari was especially dominant, losing only three races.

 2006: Felipe Massa's Grooming